Deci-AI/super-gradients/documentation/source/Data.md

 To handle data, SuperGradients takes use of two Pytorch primitives: `torch.utils.data.Dataset` - which is in charge of generating the samples and their corresponding labels, and `torch.utils.data.DataLoader` - that wraps an iterable around the Dataset to enable easy access to the samples.
 In other words, `torch.utils.data.Dataset` defines how to load a single sample, while `torch.utils.data.DataLoader` defines how to load batches of samples.
-For more information see [PyTorch documentation](https://pytorch.org/docs/stable/data.html).
+For more information, see [PyTorch documentation](https://pytorch.org/docs/stable/data.html).

 ## SG Datasets